Elizabeth Taylor, AMFT therapy for identity & self-trust

 In all of my work, I strive to create spaces that are safe, inclusive, and grounded in care.
 I’m not here to change who you are—I’m here to help you embrace the fullness of who you’ve always been, and to reclaim your right to take up space in the world, unapologetically.

 For those struggling with body image or disordered eating, I offer a space to gently challenge the internalized beliefs and societal pressures that can feel so heavy and all-consuming.
-Together, we’ll explore the roots of these messages and begin to loosen their hold, making more room for kindness, self-compassion, and freedom.

-My hope is to support you in cultivating body trust and reconnecting with your inherent worth, outside of appearance or external expectations.
-In our work, we’ll focus on building a more supportive and sustainable relationship with food, body, and self—one that allows you to feel more grounded, at ease, and free to live more fully in the body you have today.
+In our work, we’ll focus on building a more supportive and sustainable relationship with food, your body, and self.
+A relationship that allows you to feel more grounded, at ease, and free to live more fully in the body you have today.

 I look forward to helping you discover more freedom in your relationship with your body and food, and to the work we’ll do together.